 Some time ago, when I was doing research on customizable CSS radio buttons and checkboxes, I had in mind to do the same thing with the “file” form input.
 So I did a test in pure CSS.
 Then I left the idea aside.

-Customize checkbox and radio button with CSS
+How to code customized checkbox and radio buttons with CSS

 Copy into clipboard with JavaScript